ASLBank/Signal-ASLBank-Android/README.md

-# Signal ASL BANK Android
+# Signal ASL Bank Android

-Signal ASL BANK is fork for Signal how was a messaging app for simple private communication with friends.
+Signal ASL Bank is fork for Signal how was a messaging app for simple private communication with friends.

+Signal ASL Bank is created to implement security in internal private communication between employees.

+For this reason ASL Bank will be a contributor to the improvement of Signal app and its master team.

 Signal ASL BANK uses your phone's data connection (WiFi/3G/4G) to communicate securely, optionally supports plain SMS/MMS to function as a unified messenger, and can also encrypt the stored messages on your phone.